 Phoenix has two main airports — Phoenix Sky Harbor International Airport and Phoenix-Mesa Gateway Airport.
 Both are centrally-located and have rental car places right near the arrival gates.

-Much like the rental car situation, I always use Skyscanner to search for cheap flights!
+I always use Skyscanner to search for cheap flights!
 You can use the little widget below to see how much flights are from your departure airport to Phoenix, AZ.

 (Side note: I have an entire post on how I score cheap flights!
 Check it out here.)